JorgeSilvestre/4D-Trajectory-integration/docs/pipeline/folder_structure.md

 # Folder Structure and Data Maturity Levels

-This repository follows a structured data layout based on **data maturity levels**, from raw source data (L0) to fully cleaned and integrated trajectories (L3).
+This repository follows a structured data layout based on **data maturity levels**, from raw source data (L0) to fully cleaned and enriched trajectories (L3).
+Within each directory, data is organized per source (L0 and L1) or represented entity (L2 and L3), and partitioned by date unless stated otherwise.

-Each level corresponds to a specific processing stage in the trajectory construction pipeline and is reflected consistently in both the filesystem layout and the codebase (see `trajectoryIntegration/paths.py`).
+Each level is reflected consistently in both the filesystem layout and the codebase (see `trajectoryIntegration/paths.py`).

 ---